-Disciplinary Probation: A student placed on probation must agree to plan for correcting the behavior and meet with the Dean of Students, Principal and/or School Counselor regularly during the probation period.
-The student's participation in any curricular, extracurricular, or sports activity may be suspended.
+At 15 demerit points accumulated a second Parent-Teacher Conference will be held, and the student will be put on Disciplinary Probation where a 5-day out-of-school suspension will go into effect.
+A student placed on probation must agree to a plan for correcting their behavior and meet with the Dean of Students, Principal, and/or School Counselor regularly during the probation period.